 For handling Wood Pellets, the Nemag clamshell grab will be the preferred choice: environmentally friendly and closed shells with high payload and low deadweight will do the job perfectly.

-For handling wood chips the NEMAG cactus grab can be chosen.
+For handling wood chips the NEMAG Orange Peel Grab (Cactus grab) can be chosen.
 This will however also lead to relatively high trimming costs during the intermediate and final stage of unloading.
 Cactus grabs of up to 55 cbm have been supplied and are in operation.

 To cut on trimming costs, the NEMAG Scissors grab is the most ideal choice; efficient unloading though the ship hardly without the use of expensive trimming equipment.
 Scissors grabs of 60 cbm are in operation to full satisfaction.